nicholasrobertm/RubyCore/README.md

 RubyCore
 ========

+This Repository is Hosted and mirrored from [gitlab](https://gitlab.com/nicholasrobertm/rubycore).
+All issues and contributions should be made there.

 This is an updated & maintained fork of btripoloni's idea found [here](https://github.com/btripoloni/RubyCore)

-RubyCore is an easy way to create mods for minecraft using ruby.
+RubyCore is an easy way to create mods for Minecraft using Ruby.

 Requirements
 ============